Skip to main content

 What are they?

-An Enduring Power of Attorney is a legal document that gives someone else the power to make decisions for you and act on your behalf with respect to financial matters.
+An Enduring Power of Attorney is a legal document that gives someone else the power to make decisions for you and act on your behalf concerning financial matters.

-An Advanced Health Directive allows an individual to plan their future medical care according to their beliefs, values and preferences.
+An Advanced Health Directive allows individuals to plan their future medical care according to their beliefs, values and preferences.

 What is capacity?